sonalmishra04/Microsoft_Engage/README.md

 Follow these steps

 - Install php in your computer.
-  -Install XAMPP in your computer.
+- Install XAMPP in your computer.
-- Download whole repoistory
+- Clone whole repoistory

 -Open xampp control panel and start apache and mysql.
 -Open localhost/phpmyadmin.